modular-component/website/docs/extensions/official/default.md

 ## Implementation

-`@modular-component/default` simply merge together the records from two other packages.
+`@modular-component/default` simply merges together the records from two other packages.
 To see the implementation details, refer to the individual packages:

 * [`@modular-component/with-default-props`](./with-default-props.md): powerful default props capabilities